Kelly Coleman: High school career 1953–1956

 Coleman had a record setting career at Wayland High School.
-In his high school career, Coleman scored 4,337 total points from 1953 to 1956, which was the national record at the time and until 2023 remained the highest in Kentucky High School scoring history.
+In his high school career, Coleman scored 4,337 total points from 1953 to 1956, which was the national record at the time and until 2023 remained the highest in Kentucky high school history.
 In 1956, "King Kelly" Coleman was named Kentucky Mr. Basketball.

 In 1956, Coleman was considered by many as the best high school basketball player in the nation, ranking with Oscar Robertson and Jerry West.
-As a Senior in the 1955–56 season, Coleman scored 1,919 total points, an average of 46.8 points per game.
+As a senior in the 1955–56 season, Coleman scored 1,919 total points, an average of 46.8 points per game.
 His 4,337 career points in high school broke Wilt Chamberlain's national record for most points scored in a career.

-In the recruiting process, Naismith Basketball Hall of Fame inductee and University of Kentucky Head Coach Adolph Rupp publicly called Coleman the best high school basketball player of all–time.
+In the recruiting process, Naismith Basketball Hall of Fame inductee and University of Kentucky head coach Adolph Rupp publicly called Coleman the best high school basketball player of all time.
 Rupp said, "the greatest high school player who ever lived...A combination of Cliff Hagan, Frank Ramsey, and all of the other great stars who have played at Kentucky."
 Today, he is still considered "without question the greatest Kentucky high school prepster of all time."

-At the 1956 Kentucky State High School tournament, Coleman was so popular that his arrival in Lexington, Kentucky for the tournament was marked by flyers dropped from a plane that said: “King Kelly’s coming to town.”
+At the 1956 Kentucky state high school tournament, Coleman was so popular that his arrival in Lexington, Kentucky for the tournament was marked by flyers dropped from a plane that said: “King Kelly’s coming to town.”

-In the State Tournament, Coleman scored 68 points against Bell County High School and then had 28 rebounds against Carr Creek High School.
+In the state tournament, Coleman scored 68 points against Bell County and then had 28 rebounds against Carr Creek.
 Both performances are still Kentucky state tournament records.
 Said Coleman, who had indicated his intentions to attend West Virginia (along with Jerry West) for college, bypassing Kentucky: "The crowd there was booing me for all the three games I had played.
 And they were still booing until I broke Johnny Cox’s record for most points in a tournament in the first quarter.
 Then they started rooting for me.
 And when Bell County was trying to freeze the ball, the crowd started booing them."

-Coleman's four-game individual total of 185 points and point-per-game average of 46.25 set Kentucky State Tournament records.
+Coleman's four-game individual total of 185 points and point-per-game average of 46.25 set Kentucky state tournament records.
 Coleman's 27 field goals in a game, 14 field goals in one half, 69 field goals in a tournament, 47 free throws in a tournament and 28 rebounds in a game are still tournament records as well.

 As a junior at Wayland High School, Coleman scored 1,174 points (32.6 average), in his sophomore year, 784 points (26.1 average), and as a 14-year–old freshman he scored 386, averaging 19.3 points.
-These totals were accumulated without the addition of the 3-point line.
+These totals were accumulated decades before the introduction of the 3-point shot.